-- Each ADOT 5310 grant agreement contains FTA regulation requirements and upon signing, each agency agrees to adhere to terms and conditions contained in the grant agreement and communicate with ADOT staff promptly. - Work directly with local COG or MPO staff on Section 5310 program requirements. (see Mobility Manager contacts in the Appendix) - Participate actively in a regional coordinating council in order for projects to be considered for funding. - Utilize awarded vehicles and capital equipment from ADOT for its useful life of the item. - Expend awarded funds in the grant agreement period according to ADOT guidelines.
-Sub-recipients must submit reimbursement requests and grant agreement and expenditure reports to ADOT at least quarterly but no more than monthly. - Maintain accurate financial, operating and maintenance records and make them available for audit and site visits. - Maintain collision and comprehensive insurance on awarded vehicle (s). - Commit to coordinate with other transportation providers in the area of proposed/existing service with awarded vehicles. - Integration of coordination into transportation program activities through policies, budget, and staffing authorizations. - Commit to leverage vehicle usage and other assets between regional partners during peak and non-peak times
+Each ADOT 5310 grant agreement contains FTA regulation requirements and upon signing, each agency agrees to adhere to terms and conditions contained in the grant agreement and communicate with ADOT staff promptly.
+Additional applicant responsibilities include:

+- Work directly with local COG or MPO staff on Section 5310 program requirements. (see Mobility Manager contacts in the Appendix) - Participate actively in a regional coordinating council in order for projects to be considered for funding. - Utilize awarded vehicles and capital equipment from ADOT increasing mobility for seniors and/ or people with disabilities for the useful life of the item. - Expend awarded funds in the grant agreement period according to ADOT guidelines.
+Subrecipients must submit reimbursement requests and grant agreement and expenditure reports to ADOT at least quarterly but no more than monthly. - Maintain accurate financial, operating and maintenance records and make them available for audit and site visits. - Maintain collision and comprehensive insurance on awarded vehicle (s). - Commit to coordinate with other transportation providers in the area of proposed/existing service with awarded vehicles. - Integration of coordination into transportation program activities through policies, budget, and staffing authorizations. - Commit to leverage vehicle usage and other assets between regional partners during peak and non-peak times